-In the study of sources, then, our advance has been great, while the labours of an historian have become more arduous.
-It leads us to another advance of the highest importance.
-To use historical documents with confidence, an assurance that the words of the writer have been correctly transmitted is manifestly indispensable.
-It generally happens historian proper, often supply him with valuable help.
+The legends of the Saints, though properly outside the domain of the historian proper, often supply him with valuable help.
 For "Culturgeschichte" they are a direct source.
 Finlay observed that the Acta Sanctorum contain an unexplored mine for the social life of the Eastern Empire.
 But before they can be confidently dealt with, trained criticism must do its will on the texts; the relations between the various versions of each legend must be defined and the tradition in each case made clear.
 The task is huge; the libraries of Europe and Hither Asia are full of these holy tales.
 But Usener has made a good beginning and Krumbacher has rendered the immense service of pointing out precisely what the problems are.
 10